mikelovesrobots/math-for-ml/README.md

 A set of Jupyter notebooks demonstrating the core math required for machine learning, implemented with numpy.
 This repo covers linear algebra, probability, and statistics, with clear, practical examples.

+## Note on Status

+This repo is a work in progress, filling out as I encounter concepts in my classes:

+- Linear Algebra: In Progress
+- Probability: Not Started
+- Statistics: Not Started

 ## Why?

 I'm upskilling from software engineering to machine learning.
-Instead of just learning theory on a paper notebook, I'm implementing every concept as code, for my own understanding and as a reference for others.
+Instead of just learning theory on paper, I'm implementing every concept as code, for my own understanding and as a reference for others.

 ## Contents